$\mathrm{T}\overline{\mathrm{T}}$-deformed 1d Bose gas: Integrable bilinear deformations

 We can show that

 where we have used the periodic boundary condition $j_{Q_a}(R)=j_{Q_a}(0)$.
 Denoting the operator

 We find

 The merit of writing the bilinear deformation in this form is that it separates the effects in infinite volume and finite volume effects.
 In the limit $R\to\infty$, the term $\mathcal{Y}_{\cJ\!\cJ}$ can be neglected, and we are left with the first term.
-This is precisely the bilocal deformation.
-For integrable models, we denote the bilocal operator $\mathcal{X}_{\cJ\!\cJ}$ constructed from charges $Q_a,Q_b$ by $X_{a,b}$.
+Notice that\footnote{We thank an anonymous referee for this comment.} neglecting the $\mathcal{Y}_{\cJ\!\cJ}$ term relies on the assumption that all currents vanish at infinity.
+This is true in our case because we consider the asymptotic states.
+However, in some other circumstances such as the large volume limit of finite density states this assumption does not hold and a more careful treatment of this term is necessary.